ktorio/ktor-documentation/topics/custom_plugins.md

 ```
 {src="snippets/custom-plugin/src/main/kotlin/com/example/plugins/CustomHeaderPlugin.kt" lines="16-19"}

-To use this configuration in a plugin, pass the class instance to `createApplicationPlugin` as the `createConfiguration` lambda parameter:
+To use this configuration in a plugin, pass a configuration class reference to `createApplicationPlugin`:

 ```kotlin
 ```